mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

   * Upload your SSH public key
   * Generate a readwrite API token for the project

-We’ll use the generated API token for the cluster creation and lifecycle process.
+The generated API token will be used for the cluster creation and lifecycle process.

 ## Deploy Hetzner CAPI provider
 Hetzner is not part of DKP's provided CAPI provider so need to deploy the CAPI provider to your centralized DKP Enterprise CAPI controller first.